-In this dialog you can set registration options for different file types.
+In this dialog, you can set registration options for different file types.

 The following file types can be registered:

-- Dynamic-Link Library(.dll) files, Object Linking and Embedding custom control(.ocx) files, etc:
+- Dynamic-Link Library(.dll) files, Object Linking and Embedding custom control(.ocx) files, etc.

-Check the Auto register file (DLL,OCX,etc) box to mark the file for registration.
+Check the Auto register file (DLL,OCX,etc.) box to mark the file for registration.

 There are three methods for registering files, two for native libraries and one for .NET assemblies.
 Select the desired method from the options bellow.

-A self registrable native library should export the “DllRegisterServer” function.
+A self-registrable native library should export the “DllRegisterServer” function.

-Self register native library
+Self-register native library

-By selecting this option the file is marked for self registration.
+By selecting this option the file is marked for self-registration.

-The self registration method of registering components has many drawbacks (like not being able to roll back the changes if something fails later in the install) and it is against Microsoft guidelines.
+The self-registration method of registering components has many drawbacks (like not being able to roll back the changes if something fails later in the install) and it is against Microsoft guidelines.

-Extract registration info from native library
+Extract registration info from the native library

 If you make changes to the source file or change the file directory in Advanced Installer it is recommended to synchronize the file's registration.